vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/theme/default.md

 - Type: `string`
 - Required: No

 The logo image of the navigation bar.
 Needs to be filled with an absolute path.
-If you want to display another logo in dark mode, please configure the `themeConfig.darkLogo` option.
+To display another logo in dark mode, please configure the `themeConfig.darkLogo` option.

 ## sidebarDepth